salman-a-dev/zero-emission/README.md

 Currently doesn't perform a check for more than 55 trees being purchased a year.

-Also aware of a Maximum update depth bug.
+Also aware of a Maximum update depth bug occurs when adding a new purchase.

 ## Available Scripts